-"Nanoscale Materials for Energy: Fundamentals, Applications and Safety" (PhD4Energy) is a single-site innovative doctoral programme funded by the EC "People" program (€ 3.2M during 2014-2018).
-The project is hosted by the Nanometer Structure Consortium (nmC), Sweden's largest research environment for nanoscience, engaging more than 200 PhD students and scientists in the faculties of engineering, the natural sciences, and medicine at Lund University.
-The project consists of three components: research, secondments and courses.
-Each of the 12 doctoral students in the project will participate in all three components.
+"Nanoscale Materials for Energy: Fundamentals, Applications and Safety" (PhD4Energy) was a single-site innovative doctoral programme funded by the EC "People" program (€ 3.2M during 2014-2018).
+The project was hosted by NanoLund, the Center for Nanoscience at Lund University and Sweden's largest research environment for nanoscience, engaging more than 200 PhD students and scientists in the faculties of engineering, the natural sciences, and medicine at Lund University.
+The project consisted of three components: research, secondments and courses.
+Each of the 12 doctoral students in the project participated in all three components.

-The research will focus on the unique opportunities offered by nanowires and molecular engineering.
+The research focussed on the unique opportunities offered by nanowires and molecular engineering.

 - Solar cells that consist of nanowires and therefore are highly-efficient.